wangsiwei2010/CVPR22-IMVC-CBG/README.md

 Step2: run run.m

+Step3: Another improved version is in the /Improved version/  files.

 # Time
 To further speed up the algorithm, we can use parfor in Matlab for Parallel Computing while the first time run will cost some time.
 For large-scale tasks, it is time-saving.